Skip to main content

 Preparing for the New NAAC Guidelines

-D2L Brightspace is a centralized platform that offers real-time data and flexible visualizations needed to support NAAC accreditation.
-The platform’s built-in analytics tools—like reporting templates and custom dashboards—allows institutions to easily create the required reports to track learner engagement, academic progress and evaluate instructional practices needed to meet the NAAC benchmarks.
+D2L Brightspace LMS is a centralized platform that offers real-time data and flexible visualizations that can support campus institutions.
+The platform’s built-in analytics tools—like reporting templates and custom dashboards—allows institutions to easily create reports to track learner engagement, academic progress and evaluate instructional practices to help meet accreditation benchmarks.
+With easy-to-use content creation tools, Brightspace also helps to create personalized content that engages students and encourages success.

-Get in touch with us today to discover how Brightspace can help your institution achieve accreditation.
+Get in touch with us today to discover how Brightspace can help your campus institution.

 Written by: